 OVERVIEW: Dalio supports research and treatment for mental disorders.
 Bipolar disorder and depression have been major targets of funding over the years.

-IP TAKE: Dalio is deep into mental health, but not in the way one might think.
-Founder Ray Dalio is a staunch believer in transcendental meditation, which guides much of the foundation's grantmaking in this area.
-Still, he also supports more traditional outfits, including work on bipolar disorders.
+IP TAKE: Dalio prioritizes mental health; however, it specifically supports transcendental meditation, which guides much of the foundation's grantmaking in this area.
+Still, Dalio also supports more traditional organizations, including work on bipolar disorders.

 PROFILE: Since the Dalio Foundation was founded in 2003, it has performed its philanthropy as a family reflecting the "diverse interests of the Dalio Family."
 Originally established by Ray Dalio, who signed the Giving Pledge with his wife Barbara.
 Dalio was born in Queens and attended Harvard Business School and soon thereafter founded hedge fund company Bridgewater Associates.
 The company has grown to be one of the most successful hedge funds in the country and Dalio himself has a net worth of over $15 billion.

 The couple conducts grantmaking through both the Dalio Foundation and their own interests under the Dalio Philanthropies umbrella.
 As a result, the foundation prefers to take a broad approach to philanthropy and invests in a variety of grantmaking interests, such as education, ocean exploration and awareness, environmental protection, deploying computing to scale solutions for disconnected communities throughout the world, meditation, mental health and wellness, healthcare, financial inclusion, child welfare and capacity building in China, and community activities and the arts, among others.
 Thus far, the Dalio Foundation has made over $1.32 billion in grants.